 Mint comes from the same family as basil with a minty taste.
-Peppermint and spearmint are two types of mint in which it is better for you to substitute basil with peppermint.
+Peppermint and spearmint are the two most suitable varieties for substituting basil because they have a similar peppery flavor.

-This will help preserve the fully fresh flavor of mint.
-In addition, it is an excellent alternative to basil in sweet dessert recipes such as cheesecake or ice cream.
+If you know how to preserve these fresh mint leaves properly, they will be perfect for making dressings or sauces.
+In addition, mint is an excellent alternative to basil in sweet dessert recipes such as cheesecake or ice cream.

 Oregano is a famous herb of the Mediterranean area.
-Its flavor is quite similar to that of basil.
+When putting basil and oregano in the comparison, you might find their flavors are quite similar.
 However, it comes with a stronger floral and peppery taste.

 As a basil alternative, oregano works well on casseroles, pasta sauces, and topping bruschetta or pizza.
 You can use equal amounts of oregano and basil for the substitution.